 Academic Integrity Week

-Academic Integrity Week (September 28 - October 2, 2020) highlights people and workshops that support you in your ethical learning journey.
-This year, we are offering a series of online workshops throughout the week.
+Academic Integrity Week (September 28 - October 2, 2020) highlighted people and workshops that support students in their ethical learning journeys.
+This year, we offered a series of online workshops throughout the week.

 Designing Academic Integrity in course assessment and delivery

 Facilitators: Dr. I-Chant Chiang, Centre for Educational Excellence, Dr. Sheri Fabian, School of Criminology; Dr. Ismael Fazel, Faculty of Education

 The landscape of academic integrity has shifted significantly in the pandemic and instructors are facing unexpected challenges in their pivot to remote instruction.
 In this session, we encourage a preventative approach to preventing academic dishonesty by highlighting communication with students, course and assessment design, and supporting educational technology available to instructors.
 Participants will leave the session with practical tips and tools that can be implemented as well as resources to support decision-making about upholding academic integrity.